heidi-y/harmswayexhibit/pages/LookingForwards.md

 {% include feature/image.html objectid="a154;a155" width="65" caption="Beach planting efforts" %}
 {% include feature/image.html objectid="a018" width="75" caption="Shinnecock beach planting" %}

 Immediately after Sandy, communities like the Town of Hempstead and Shinnecock Nation began planting beach grass to strengthen their dunes, using the help of volunteers like Christine & Melissa Watson and their work force.
 Areas that had protective dunes suffered less damage, including Point Lookout and Shinnecock Bay.
 Recall from the Looking Back section how important community efforts such as these have been throughout the years for storm recovery.
+Compare the photo below to those you just saw.

+{% include feature/image.html objectid="a50" width="75" caption="Ocean Beach, 1938" %}

 {% include feature/pdf.html objectid="https://www.ready.gov/sites/default/files/2020-03/fema_how-to-prepare-for-hurricane.pdf" width="50" caption="FEMA Hurricane Preparedness Guide" %}

-{% include feature/pdf.html objectid="a015" width="50" %}
 Today, FEMA provides documentation including building guidelines and hurricane preparedness guides (shown above) to help people prepare for the next disaster.

 {% include feature/image.html objectid="a160" width="75" caption="Friends of Freeport" %}